Spring Cloud: API-Gateway And Naming-Server Concepts

 - Show in a dashboard the traces and metrics.

-The only thing that had to change in the proper business code to make these dependencies work were:
+The only thing that had to change in the proper business code to make these dependencies work was:

 @Configuration